Siem Reap travel guide - Rusty Compass

 While the tourism explosion has brought with it some expected downside, both the temples and the town are holding up well so far.
 The temples are spread over a vast area.
 While a handful of temples on the main tourist circuit can get busy - especially Angkor Wat - there are hundreds of temples spread across hundreds of kilometres.
 Many only see small numbers of travellers.

-On our most recent visit in late 2017, we found the temples busy, but we were pleasantly surpised at how easy it was to escape the crowds and enjoy a quiet moment at one of the most atmospheric places on earth.
+On our most recent visit in 2024, we found the temples busy, but we were pleasantly surprised by how easy it was to escape the crowds and enjoy a quiet moment at one of the most atmospheric places on earth.

 Take your time.
 Spend at least a few days exploring.
-If you like cycling, exploring the temples by bike is a delight.
+If you like cycling, exploring the temples by bike is a delight (avoid the heat of March / April and May).
 And don’t limit yourself to the most famous temples.
 Crowds often make these the least rewarding.

 Finally, keep in mind that the beauty of the Angkor temples is not just the temples.
 The lush forest setting is a big part of the appeal.
 And the centuries long struggle to reclaim the temples is the real magic of Angkor.